 A&E Nurse Australia

-The Emergency Rooms in Australia are on the whole well funded and resourced.
+Emergency Rooms in Australia are on the whole well funded and resourced with A&E Nurses forming the backbone of the ER workforce.
 Many progressive techniques have evolved in Australia and implemented Worldwide.
 Indeed, some Australian Hospitals were the first to adopt specialist lifesaving techniques like Trauma Foam.

 Some of the statistics released on Healthcare services in Australia make for sobering reading.
 There are an almost equal number of Private and Public hospitals with 746 public hospitals and 601 private hospitals.
 Obviously given the size of Australia this seems like a very disproportionate number although when one considers the total population of Australia is a shade over 23 million people it starts to take on a new perspective.